Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Results

-The resulting posterior distribution for $H_0$ is shown in Fig.~\ref{fig:H0counterpart}, for the four waveform models provided by the LVC.
-By comparison, we plot it together with the posterior that we obtained in sect.~\ref{sect:GW170817} by combining GW170817 with dark sirens (using K-band weights and a completeness threshold $P_{\rm th}=0.2$), already shown in the lower-left panel of Fig.~\ref{fig:dark_and GW1708}.
-Even if the statistical error is large and the difference can be accounted as a statistical fluctuations, we see that, independently of the waveform model used, the posterior for $H_0$ from GW190521+counterpart is in tension with the value of $H_0$ that we already know from electromagnetic observations, whether we use the {\em Planck} value $H_0=67.4^{+0.5}_{-0.5}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$~\cite{Aghanim:2018eyx}, or the even larger SH0ES value $H_0=74.0^{+1.4}_{-1.4}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$~\cite{Riess:2019cxk}, contrary to the result obtained from dark sirens together with GW170817+counterpart (black dotted line), which is fully consistent with them.
 Apart from the possibility of a statistical fluctuation, within $\Lambda$CDM two possible interpretations are either that ZTF19abanrhr is simply not the counterpart, or that the estimate of the luminosity distance is not correct because the binary had a significant eccentricity.
 Indeed, as discussed in \cite{Abbott:2020mjq}, the signal only stays in the detector bandwidth for about four cycles (as a consequence of the large mass of the system) so that, while considered the most plausible, the interpretation in terms of a quasi-circular coalescence is not certain.
 Using a model in which GW190521 was a highly eccentric BBH with eccentricity $e\sim 0.7$, and assuming that ZTF19abanrhr is the counterpart, ref.~\cite{Gayathri:2020coq} finds $H_0=88.6^{+17.1}_{-34.3}\, {\rm km}\, {\rm s}^{-1}\, {\rm Mpc}^{-1}$, consistent with standard cosmology within the very large error.